Coaching? Do I Need this?

 What is Coaching?

 So what is Coaching?
 Coaching is a process that enables individuals, couples and group clients to achieve their full potential.
 Coaching is also the vehicle for assessment, analysis, reflection, and action that ultimately enables the client to achieve success in one or more areas of their life or work.
-It is important to note that Coaching method and Therapeutic method are vastly different, as in the onus of responsibility for the success of the Coaching relationship is on the Coaching client.
+It is important to note that Coaching methods and Therapeutic methods are vastly different, as in the onus of responsibility for the success of the Coaching relationship is on the Coaching client.

 How does Coaching work?

-The method of Coaching can vary from person to person, but in general, the Coaching method is a weekly or monthly meeting (in person or through electronic media) to establish the framework of the Coaching relationship, set goals, expectations and to set out to accomplish those goals or expectations in the most effective timeframe possible.
+The method of Coaching can vary from person to person, but in general, the Coaching method is a weekly or monthly meeting (in person or through electronic media) to establish the framework of the Coaching relationship, set goals, expectations and to set out to accomplish those goals or expectations in the most effective time frame possible.
 Some types of coaching are very specific which have a beginning, middle, and end; others are more long-term stretching into months or years.

 What are the benefits of Coaching?